dereksonderegger/141/docs/06_X-Y_relationships.md

 Sometimes we have a dataset with several different variables of quantitative variables.
 One thing we could do is just make all possible pairs of scatterplots.
 In a *pairs* plot, we make a grid of graphs where x-axis or y-axis remains consistent as we move across the columns or rows of the grid.
 <img src="06_X-Y_relationships_files/figure-html/unnamed-chunk-4-1.png" width="672" />

+**In Tableau, put all of the variables onto the shelf spaces (using the average of each).
+This gets the grid of graphs, each with one point.
+Assuming you have a column that is a unique identifier for each observation, if you put that in the detail card (which basically defines the scale at which the average is being taken), then the average is taken over each observation, and we end up with the scatterplot matrix.**

 ## Correlation Plots
 ### Pearson's Correlation Coefficient